Panic button: Personal alarm

 A personal safety alarm starts sounding once the emergency button is pressed.

 A personal alarm is a small hand-held electronic device with the functionality to emit a loud siren-like alarming sound.
 It is activated either by a button, or a cord that, when pulled, sets the siren off.
 It is used to attract attention in order to scare off an assailant.
 The sound emitted can also have the effect of distracting, disorienting, or surprising the assailant.

-The volume varies from model to model, with some models having 130 decibels.
+The volume varies from model to model, with some models reaching 130 decibels.
 Some personal alarms are also outfitted with an LED light for normal lighting purposes or to help deter an assailant.
 Due attention must be given to the fact that these devices can give a 'false sense of security' and therefore place the individual in danger.
 Some personal safety apps emit a loud intermittent "shrill whistle", in the manner of a personal alarm.